-- If an inmate exhibits flu-like symptoms, the inmate will be rehoused and isolated from the general population.
+- If an inmate exhibits COVID-like symptoms, the inmate will be rehoused and isolated from the general population.

-- If a staff member exhibits flu-like symptoms, the staff member will be removed from the jail facility and placed on leave to seek medical attention and self-quarantine.
+- If a staff member exhibits COVID-like symptoms, the staff member will be removed from the jail facility and placed on leave to seek medical attention and self-quarantine.

 For more information and the latest updates on COVID-19, please visit the Web sites of the Santa Clara County Public Health Department and Centers for Disease Control and Prevention.